 TASC Code FCP120

-TASC Level Level 4
+TASC Level 3

 TCE Points 15

+TCE Standards N/A

-TCE Standards N.A.
+TCE Standards N/A

-Pre-requisites Music Founda- tion Practical Study (in Year 11)

-• strong music performance skills
+- Music Foundation Practical Study (in Year 11) - strong music performance skills

-This course is offered by the Tasmanian Conservatorium of Music (UTAS) and provides solid preparation for audition into either the Bachelor of Music or Bachelor of Musical Arts degrees.
-Advanced Practical Study is both internally and externally assessed with the focus of external assessment upon performance or composition.
+This course is offered by the Tasmanian Conservatorium of Music (UTAS) and provides preparation for audition into the Bachelor of Music or Bachelor of Musical Arts degrees.
+Advanced Practical Study is both internally and externally assessed with the focus of external assessment on performance or composition.
 Internal assessment is through a range of tasks, both practical and written.
-All written work (critiques, reflective pieces, logs) are designed to directly inform the student's practice.

-The year's work includes student performances/presentations and a 'portfolio' which contains a range of evidence to support the student's internal assessment.
+The year's work includes performances/ presentations and a 'portfolio' of evidence to support the student's internal assessment.
 Folios are worth 20 per cent of the final award.
 Students are required to have private tuition on their chosen instrument.
 There is a strong emphasis on developing practical performing and/or composition skills to a high level.

-- high level performance or composition skills - how to build a challenging instrumental/ vocal repertoire - performance effectiveness through solo and ensemble playing - how to engage an audience, use stage space and demonstrate effective microphone technique - how to create and complete a reflective performance diary - how to effectively critique live performances - · how to construct a recital program
+- high level performance or composition skills - how to build a challenging instrumental/vocal repertoire and recital program - how to create a reflective performance diary and critique live performances.